-KEY TAKEAWAYS:

-1

-Adaptive reuse of big box buildings

-New multi-modal street with trees, pedestrian-level lighting and URP and is a focal intersection for

-Infill development of surface parking

-High-density multifamily development adjacent to office and retail

-An extension of University City's "downtown" centered around the JW Clay Station and the lake

-A vibrant public linear park wraps
+- 1 Adaptive reuse of big box buildings - New multi-modal street with protected bicycle lanes, street trees, pedestrian-level lighting and sidewalks connects the JW Clay Station to the North Bridge and URP and is a focal intersection for University City's downtown - 3 Infill development of surface parking lots includes high-profile corporate office, linked to URP by the North Bridge - 4 High-density multifamily development adjacent to office and retail provides a walkable live-work-play - An extension of University City's "downtown" centered around the JW Clay Station and the lake - A vibrant public linear park wraps around the entire edge of the lake

-Place near I-85 from a big box center to a walkable, dense, mixed-use transitthe same area in 2018.
+Left: Conceptual illustration of the redevelopment of portions of University Place near I-85 from a big box center to a walkable, dense, mixed-use transitoriented district.
+Above: Existing view of the same area in 2018.

-Urban Spine:

 Gateway to University City at University City Boulevard Station

-How the University City Boulevard Station Area becomes the "Front Door" to University City The University City Boulevard Station, marked on the horizon with mid-rise office buildings, apartments and condos, alert northbound travelers that they have arrived.
+How the University City Boulevard Station Area becomes the "Front Door" to University City

+The University City Boulevard Station, marked on the horizon with mid-rise office buildings, apartments and condos, alert northbound travelers that they have arrived.
 The mixed-use environment and entertainment options have attracted corporate offices and talent who enjoy proximity to higher education, interstate access and seemingly constant trains to Uptown and destination neighborhoods along the Blue Line Extension.

 The neighborhood park adjacent to the station is a hub of activity with children and adults.
 On the east side of Tryon Street, a wide range of housing types complement the existing subdivisions.
 A short shuttle ride, bike, or walk from the station, and bordering I-85, an exciting shopping and entertainment district has grown up here.
-Indoor and outdoor facilities for sports, gaming, -and small concerts provide a destination in Charlotte and beyond.
+Indoor and outdoor facilities for sports, gaming, and small concerts provide a destination in Charlotte and beyond.